 “Just because it looks modern and sleek and it’s made of glass and you can see through it and it’s got a metal frame and the light is cool, doesn’t mean it’s teaching you anything about who went before you and what your job is here,” Coit said.

 Naddaff, the chair of the portraiture project, acknowledged the importance of displaying the portraits in locations where they are visible to undergraduates.
 But she said other locations may be more valuable than the Houses.
 In particular, she mentioned hanging portraits in Annenberg, Lamont Library, and University Hall.

 “I think, for most us, the Houses are where we think the students are, but certainly students are in many different buildings,” Naddaff said.

 The project’s future may also be in doubt due to Counter’s passing, according to Florence C. Ladd, novelist and former director of Radcliffe’s now-dissolved Mary Ingraham Bunting Institute.

 “Dr. Alan Counter was instrumental in heading the project.
 Now that he has passed away, I don’t know where the initiative to continue the work rests,” Ladd said.

 Asked whether the group would continue its work despite Counter’s death, Naddaff said she believed it would.

 “I have no reason to believe that it will not be sustained as a commitment,” she said.

-Regardless of the portraiture project’s fate, Coit said he thinks the portraits he has already painted leave a legacy that will last for decades.“I have always believed that, in a way, my business is to grant a bit of immortality to people,” he said.
-“I owe it to them to deliver the message they want to deliver to Harvard that will go on beyond."
+Regardless of the portraiture project’s fate, Coit said he thinks the portraits he has already painted leave a legacy that will last for decades.

 This article has been revised to reflect the following correction: